anderssandstrom/e3-ecmc_plugin_socketcan/kvaser/readme.md

 $ sudo make install
 ```

-## Try start services and conf if
+## Try start services and configure interface

 Start services:
 ```
 $ sudo modprobe can_dev
 $ sudo modprobe can
 $ sudo modprobe can_raw
-$ sudo modprobe kvaser_usb                        #not sure if needed
+$ sudo modprobe kvaser_usb                        # not sure if needed
-$ sudo ip link set can0 type can bitrate 125000
+$ sudo ip link set can0 type can bitrate 125000.  # 125000 is bitrate (works for pmu905)
 $ sudo ip link set up can0
 ```
 Now you should see the can0 interface, test with "ip addr"

-s

-# OBSOLETE COMMENTS BELOW:
+# OBSOLETE NOTES BELOW:

-# 1. First test without install of driver and without kvaser leaf connected.
+#### 1. First test without install of driver and without kvaser leaf connected.

 Check support before install of driver: